 Both RTIC hard and soft coolers have taken off like wildfire recently in terms of popularity, as word has gotten out quick that they perform as well as any YETI, but cost a fraction of the price.

-They come in two different sizes (the RTIC 20 Soft Pack and the RTIC 30 Soft Pack), and have fully heat-molded waterproof zippered seams throughout.
+They come in two different sizes and various colors.
+They have a fully heat-molded waterproof zippered seams throughout.

 Why we like it: